AristotelisPap/Multi-class-and-Multi-Label-Classification-Using-Support-Vector-Machines/README.md

 We also used 10-fold CV in order to tune the hyperparameters of these algorithms.

-In the last part of the project, instead of using the Binary Relevance, we applied the Classifiers Chain method combined with a SVM with Gaussian Kernel.
+In the last part of the project, instead of using the Binary Relevance, we applied the Classifiers Chain method combined with a SVM with Gaussian Kernel which showed an additional improvement to the test set accuracy compared to the Binary Relevance method.